OttoDIY/OttoDIYPython/README.md

 This project has just begun ... it's not ready for use yet ... [please look at the issues](https://github.com/OttoDIY/OttoDIYPython/issues) to see if you can help make this a reality ...

+we now have added the humanoid support 😄 ...
+[Read this issue post](https://github.com/OttoDIY/OttoDIYPython/issues/17) to see how it's used ...

 The Motion Code has been ported ... and a test file has been created ... to test this out

 1) Install Micropython onto your microcontroller (I used a esp8266 nodemcu board)